EthanTu2/alabama-2020-ensemble-analysis/README.md

 This project was developed as part of our **MATH 195 Final Project** at Claremont McKenna College under the guidance of Professor Sarah Cannon.
 We applied **Flip** and **ReCom Markov Chain algorithms** to analyze Alabama's 2020 Presidential Election data.
 The project aims to compare the outcomes of these algorithms and provide insights into the **partisan fairness** of the state.
+We cover our ensemble analysis and give a brief overview of the field in this [video](https://youtu.be/3uuhrfjYmbw)

 ---